PavanRangani/docs/docs/prd/investments/trade-logs.md

 ## Overview

-- Trade Log means any trade made for the legal entity
+- Trade Log means details of any trade made for the legal entity

 ## Entity